British banker Rurik Jutting found guilty of grisly double murder

 Two murders in six days

-On October 27, Jutting killed 23-year-old Sumarti Ningsih after keeping her captive in his flat for three days.
+On October 27, Jutting killed 23-year-old Ningsih after keeping her captive in his flat for three days.
 He tortured and degraded her, filming on his iPhone, before slashing her throat in the shower.

-Three days later, on November 1, with Ningsih's body in a suitcase on his balcony, Jutting killed 26-year-old Seneng Mujiasih after she wouldn't stop calling for help, minutes after entering his apartment.
+Three days later, on November 1, with Ningsih's body in a suitcase on his balcony, Jutting killed 26-year-old Mujiasih after she wouldn't stop calling for help, minutes after entering his apartment.

 Over the course of the six days in his apartment, Jutting made numerous videos on his phone, describing his plans for future torture and his fears of being caught.